Calling All Volunteers!

 We will be preparing the collection for permanent curation at the Arizona State Museum.
 Volunteer jobs are varied and include washing selected artifacts, sorting, labeling, re-bagging, re-boxing, and data entry using computer-based spreadsheets.
 There will also be an opportunity to engage in basic analysis.
 A significant portion of the collection includes broken ceramic vessels.
 Although we won’t be reassembling broken vessels, work will include identifying specific vessel refits.
 Volunteers will have an opportunity to experience a variety of different tasks.

 All Archaeology Southwest members are welcome to join this project.
 The work will take place at the Archaeology Southwest offices in downtown Tucson on Tuesdays and Thursdays from 9:30 a.m. to 2:30 p.m.
 We are limited to four volunteers per day.
 Volunteers will be assigned to work specific days.
-Although we have a small parking lot, we cannot guarantee free parking for all volunteers.
-There is convenient paid parking nearby, if necessary.
+There is convenient paid parking within a short walk.
+Artifact-washing days outside can be strenuous and will take place in varying weather conditions.
+There are stairs that need to be negotiated in order to access the lab area.

-If you’re interested in joining us on this exciting project, please complete one of the forms below.
+If you are interested in joining us on this exciting project, please complete one of the forms below.
 We will be in touch later in the summer with more information and preliminary schedules.
 Thank you!

 If you are a new volunteer, please fill out a volunteer application.